Overchoice

-Overchoice or choice overload is the paradoxical phenomenon that choosing between a large variety of options can be detrimental to decision making processes.
+Overchoice or choice overload is the paradoxical phenomenon in which choosing between a large variety of options can be detrimental to decision making processes.
 The term was first introduced by Alvin Toffler in his 1970 book, Future Shock.

 Psychological process

 The phenomenon of overchoice occurs when many equivalent choices are available.
 Making a decision becomes overwhelming due to the many potential outcomes and risks that may result from making the wrong choice.
 Having too many approximately equally good options is mentally draining because each option must be weighed against alternatives to select the best one.
 The satisfaction of choices by number of options available can be described by an inverted U model.
 In this model, having no choice results in very low satisfaction.
 Initially more choices lead to more satisfaction, but as the number of choices increases it then peaks and people tend to feel more pressure, confusion, and potentially dissatisfaction with their choice.
 Although larger choice sets can be initially appealing, smaller choice sets lead to increased satisfaction and reduced regret.
 Another component of overchoice is the perception of time.
 Extensive choice sets can seem even more difficult with a limited time constraint.